abalogun/places/README.md

 The app runs in the terminal and allows you to compare data side-by-side with several other cities of your choosing.

+The app is for my own personal use.

 ## Getting Started
 After forking, cloning, and accessing the directory run the following:
 ```